-46 All Parties considering the addition of BC language: "to the applicable Dehcho First Nation, provided that the cultural or other special value is only applied to an interest in Dehcho Ndehe recognized in law and held by the Dehcho First Nations, and provided that there will be no increase in the total value of compensation on account of any Section 35 Rights stemming from the Constitution Act, 1982".
+the applicable Dehcho First Nation, provided that the cultural or other special value is only applied to an interest in Dehcho Ndehe recognized in law and held by the Dehcho Government, and provided that there will be no increase in the total value of compensation on account of any Section 35 rights stemming from the Constitution Act, 1982; and-55

-combination thereof.
-If a fee simple interest in land is acquired by the Dehcho Government pursuant to this provision, the parcel of land may, with the agreement of the Parties, become Dehcho Ndehe.

-13.4.4 A dispute on the valuation of exchange lands under 13.4.3 will not delay the expropriation by the Expropriating Authority to expropriate the interest in Dehcho Ndehe.
+- f) the value of any special economic advantage arising out of or incidental to the occupation or use of Dehcho Ndehe by Dehcho Citizens or the Dehcho Government, to the extent that the value is not otherwise compensated for - 13.4.3 If the Dehcho Government and the Expropriating Authority do not reach an agreement on compensation within sixty (60) days from the first offer of compensation, either one of them may refer to dispute resolution in accordance with the Dispute Resolution chapter.
+An arbitrator may only make an order of compensation in the form of an interest in land that is acceptable to the Dehcho Government, cash or a combination thereof.
+If a fee simple interest in land is acquired by the Dehcho Government pursuant to this provision, the parcel of land may, with the agreement of the Parties, become Dehcho Ndehe. - 13.4.4 A dispute on the valuation of exchange lands under 13.4.3 will not delay the expropriation by the Expropriating Authority to expropriate the interest in Dehcho Ndehe.